owncloud/ocis/docs/ocis/adr/0016-files-metadata.md

 ### Extended File Attributes

-Extended File Attributes allow to store arbitrary properties.
+Extended File Attributes allow storing arbitrary properties.
 There are 4 namespaces `user`, `system`, `trusted` and `security`.
 We can safely use the `user` namespace.
 An example attribute name would be `user.ocis.owner.id`.
 The linux kernel has length limits on attribute names and values.

 From Wikipedia on [Extended file attributes](https://en.wikipedia.org/wiki/Extended_file_attributes#Linux):